-Las Golondrinas Harbour Port Tour –
+Las Golondrinas Harbour Port Tour

-It was a pleasant sunny day when we hopped aboard and sat atop the boat, to feel the fresh sea breeze in our hair as we toured Barcelona Harbour.
+It was a pleasant sunny day when we hopped aboard Las Golondrinas Harbour Port Tour and sat atop the boat, to feel the fresh sea breeze in our hair as we toured Barcelona Harbour.
 The 40-minute tour includes no audio as you sail past stacks of shipping containers and large ships.
 For us, the highlight of this tour was the compelling view of Montjuic Mountain.
 This was certainly a unique boat tour and one worth doing if you buy the Barcelona card and want to rest your legs.
 We would have loved to have sailed past Barcelona’s beautiful beach though, and the 90-minute tour includes this.
 An audio explanation on Barcelona’s shipping industry would greatly improve this tour.

 We handed our Barcelona cards to the cashier to receive tickets to access the lift so we could view a stunning panorama of Barcelona’s scenery from atop the Columbus Monument.
 Unfortunately, we came to find out the lift only holds 2-3 people at a time as the viewing platform 60 meters above is very small.
 The Saturday afternoon wait was probably 45 minutes and we unfortunately didn’t have time to stay as we wanted to see Gaudi’s famed Park Guell before it closed.

-(normal admission: €12) would certainly have been well worth a visit among the 22 attractions included.
+Unfortunately, we did not have time to maximise our usage of our 2 day Barcelona cards as our last day was a half day.
+I would have loved to have visited the Olympic Museum and the Museu Nacional d’Art de Catalunya (normal admission: €12) would certainly have been well worth a visit among the 22 attractions included.
 But Barcelona’s public transport is fantastic for whizzing around the beautiful districts which offer a treasure trove of amazing sites, old world laneways, beautiful balconies and tasty tapas and pinxtos to sample.
 And even if you don’t have time to wait in line for La Sagrada Familia, be sure to at least zip over and roam the awe inspiring exterior.
 Sit for an espresso as you ponder Gaudi’s unfinished masterpiece that architectural experts have been toiling for years to complete.